Actindo-AG/Documentation/DataHub/UserInterface/02j_Settings.md

   Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
+You cannot select multiple checkboxes at once.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected HTML template.
-This button is only displayed, when a single checkbox of an HTML template is selected.
+This button is only displayed, when the checkbox of an HTML template is selected.
 Alternatively, you can click directly a row in the list to edit an HTML template.
   For detailed information, see [Edit an HTML template](/DataHub/Operation/03_ManageHTMLTemplates.md#edit-an-html-template).

 The list displays all HTML templates.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.